Getting new roofing, hvac, or remodeling leads is one thing, but turning them into bottom line revenue for your business is another.

 There’s no in between, which means they look to competitors for other options.

-But if you can find a way to offer pricing options, then you completely flip the situation on its head.
+But if you can find a way to offer pricing and financing options, then you completely flip the situation on its head.

-For example, if you’re a landscaping company that specializes in backyard design, you might present your customer with three different pricing options based on their needs—one lower priced option, one mid-range, and one high priced option.
+For example, if you’re a landscaping company that specializes in backyard design, you might present your customer with three different pricing options based on their needs—one lower priced option, one mid-range, and one high priced option- and match those with financing options, you’ll likely have yourself a win!

 This forces the customer to choose between plan A, B, or C, and not between you and another company altogether.

-Note: Not only does this increase your closing rate, but pricing options also increase your average sale value, which is an important metric if you want to eventually try pay per click for contractors as a way to generate new leads.
+Not only does this increase your closing rate, but pricing and financing options also increase your average sale value, which is an important metric if you want to eventually try pay per click for contractors as a way to generate new leads.

 6. Make your quotes sexy & leave something behind